Trump’s misogynistic tweets reflect sexism in America

 Last year, researchers at the National Institutes of Health found male college biology students routinely underestimate the intelligence of their female peers, even after the semester progressed and the women students demonstrated their smarts to their classmates through their work.
 In 2014, a Harris poll of more than 2,000 U.S. adults found just 35 percent of men aged 18-34 were “comfortable” with the idea of a woman president.
 Only 34 percent felt comfortable with women as engineers, and just 39 percent felt at ease with the idea of women as Fortune 500 CEOs.
 It’s worth noting that these are millennials—a generation more often associated with progress than outdated gender norms.
 The gender pay gap, especially for women of color, is alive and well and, according to the American Association of University Women, will be that way until 2152.

 These archaic views of women often fly under the radar as other progress toward gender equality is made, making them all the more insidious.
 Those wins should be celebrated, but it shouldn’t take Trump’s blatant misogyny to remind us that we still have a long way to go.

-More articles in WMC News & Features by Category: Media, Misogyny, Politics
+More articles by Category: Media, Misogyny, Politics